knowledgehut-prism/Git-and-GitHub-Essentials/README.md

 ## Welcome to "The world of my stories "
-## "changes made in my-patch-1" branch
+## "changes made my-patch-1" branch